 - Opportunities to apply theory to meaningful research or action projects, including internships, field work and service learning

 In the Women, Gender, and Sexuality Studies Program, students critically engage with texts, media, and theories to recognize their own social and cultural environments and to challenge prevailing ideas about privilege and inequality.
 Studying how categories of women, gender, and sexuality affect and are affected by our everyday lives, historical currents, and social institutions, provides students with skills that will prepare them for a wide range of careers.
 View the WGS program description in the catalog.

 Minor in Women, Gender, and Sexuality Studies

 Students who minor in WGS complete a minimum of 21 credits.
-Learn more about requirements for the WGS minor in the Catalog.
-Descriptions for all WGS class listings are also available in the Catalog Portfolio.
+Descriptions for all WGS class listings are available in the GVSU catalog.

 WGS 200 Introduction to Gender Studies